 Can You Use Red Light Therapy with Tretinoin?

 What Is Tretinoin and How Does It Affect the Skin?

-All-trans retinoic acid or tretinoin is a broad-spectrum vitamin A-derived topical medication.
-It is most often used to treat cosmetic and dermatologic conditions such as acne, wrinkles, dark spots, and sunspots.
-Tretinoin is a group of medications known as retinoids, which exert their action by increasing cell turnover and promoting the growth of new skin cells.
+Tretinoin is a broad-spectrum vitamin A-derived topical medication most often used to treat cosmetic and dermatologic conditions such as acne, wrinkles, dark spots, and sunspots.
+It works by increasing cell turnover and promoting the growth of new skin cells.

+Can You Use Red Light Therapy with Tretinoin?